How to Grow a Lemon Tree from Seed (5 Easy Steps)

 Can I dry lemon seeds before planting?

 Yes.
-The seeds can either be planted immediately after extraction or dried completely on an aluminum foil/nonstick paper prior to planting.
+The seeds can either be planted immediately after extraction or dried completely on aluminum foil or nonstick paper prior to planting.

-Can I leave your lemon trees outdoors during winter?
+Can you leave your lemon trees outdoors during winter?

 Do lemon trees need full sun?